Is a Technology Degree Worth It?

 • You only want to write code.
 If your goal is software development and you have no interest in IT operations, networking, or systems management, a computer science degree may be a better fit.

 • You want the fastest path to an entry-level IT job.
-If you need immediate employment, a stack of IT certifications (CompTIA A+, Network+, Security+) can get you hired in 6-12 months for $50,000-$65,000.
+If you need immediate employment, a stack of IT certifications (CompTIA A+, Network+, Security+) can get you hired in 6-12 months at an entry-level salary.
 The degree becomes valuable for advancement beyond entry-level.

 • You dislike troubleshooting and system configuration.
 Technology careers center on maintaining, securing, and optimizing systems.
 If you prefer creative or people-focused work, consider fields like liberal arts or education.